imazen/resizer-web/content/licenses/pdfrenderer.md

 ## MIT License (only on source code)

-Copyright (c) 2012 Jason Morse and Nathanael Jones
+Copyright (c) 2012 Jason Morse and Lilith River

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including